pkukkapalli/blockly-gamepad-navigation/NOTES.md

   through blocks.
 Allow the user to go around with a free cursor not constrained to any block, and allow them to lock onto any block that they are close to.
   The workspace should of course automatically scroll around the cursor.

+- [ ] **Control cooldown:** certain commands should not be executed too closely together.
+For example, if I press circle to exit, the plugin should also avoid applying disconnect, because it's a different command altogether.

 ## Code health